Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Secret Managment/External Secrets/info-external-secrets.md

     Main differences:

-    - **ClusterSecretStore**: secret store will be available over multiple namespaces within your cluster
+    - **ClusterSecretStore**: The secret store will be available cluster wide over multiple namespaces
-    - **SecretStore**: secret store only availible within the given namespace.
+    - **SecretStore**: The secret store will only availible within the given namespace of the cluster

 ## Configure secret store with Azure Key Vault for your tenant